Russia's influence in Africa may weaken after Assad's fall – DW – 01/09/2025

 Access to Sahel from Libya

-Libya is logistically closer to the Sahel than Sudan, and according to Ochieng, Russia already has a heavy military presence in the country: nearly 2 000 personnel by the end of 2024.
-The vast, resource-rich country is split: a United Nations-recognized government in the capital Tripoli in the west.
-The rival administration of General Khalifa Haftar in Tobruk controls eastern Libyan territory, which includes Benghazi.
+Libya is logistically closer to the Sahel than Sudan, and according to Ochieng, Russia already has a heavy military presence in the country: nearly 2000 personnel by the end of 2024.
+The vast, resource-rich country is split.
+A United Nations-recognized government is in the capital Tripoli in the west while a rival administration of General Khalifa Haftar in Tobruk controls eastern Libyan territory, including Benghazi.

 From Libya, Russian can gain access to the entire Sahel, says Ali.